andrewt3000/web_development/README.md

 Typically on Amazon aws [ec2](https://aws.amazon.com/ec2/) Linux instances.
 Typially use ssh and scp for setup and deployment.
 Use crontab for background jobs.

-On some projects, the front end is served through node.
+A simpler way is to server the front end through node.
 This avoids cors issues because everything is served from the same domain.
+You can also put a catch all route in node to serve the root of the spa.

 ### Current Deployments: hosting on a container service
 | service | MS Azure | Amazon AWS | Other |